 Dr. Joseph Cafazzo (Ont.): lead, eHealth Innovation; executive director/founder, Healthcare Human Factors, University Health Network (UHN)

-Ms. Bonnie Catlin (BC): provincial clinical director, Cardiac Services BC
+Ms. Bonnie Catlin (BC): provincial heart failure clinical director and HF nursing clinical lead, Cardiac Services BC

 Ms. Elaine Campbell (Ont.): retired global pharmaceutical executive, advisor and board member